 MIX IT INTO EGGS

 If you have eggs on hand, then you can create your own meal out of pretty much anything!
-Add a handful of leftover chopped ham and spinach and you have an omelette.
+Add a handful of leftover chopped ham and spinach and you have an omelet.
 Make a quiche using whatever random veggies and meat you have in your fridge that you need to use.
 Take some leftover brisket and tortillas to make breakfast burritos.
 The sky's the limit!
 Eggs are a great source of protein and a good way to stretch a meal.

 Alright, well there you have it!
 Start incorporating these 10 ways to stretch a meal and you'll start seeing your food AND food budget last longer.
 What are your favorite ways to stretch a meal?
 Let us know in the comments!